 |The Coastal Route||660 miles||14 hours 30 minutes|

-There are two great route options for the road trip from Boston to Nova Scotia.
-The Inland Route covers 790 miles but takes less time to complete at 13 hours and 30 minutes as you will follow highways and interstates in the idyllic countryside of Maine and New Brunswick.
+The Inland Route covers 790 miles but takes less time to complete in 13 hours and 30 minutes as you will follow highways and interstates in the idyllic countryside of Maine and New Brunswick.

 The Coastal Route, while shorter in distance at 660 miles, takes longer to complete due to road conditions, some having only one lane.
 This route takes 14 hours and 30 minutes and includes two ferry rides.